Erebus54/University-of-Sidney-U-of-S---Automated-Software-Testing/README.md

-# University-of-Sidney- (U of S) - Data-driven Astronomy
+# University of Sidney (U of S) - Data-driven Astronomy